Resources

 Frequently asked Questions

-Use the portal RRC
+Use the RRC Portal

-I'm not an expert : how to understand the contents of the portal ?
+I'm not an expert: how to understand the contents of the portal?

-The portal is available in multiple languages ?
+Is the portal available in multiple languages?

-What are the interactive maps ?
+What are the interactive maps for?

 Understand the risks